Do I Deliver RAW Images to Clients?

-Do I ever deliver RAW or unprocessed images to a client?
-In the 15 years I’ve been shooting digital, only a few clients have ever asked me for the RAW or unprocessed photographs.
+Do I ever deliver RAW images or unprocessed images to a client?
+In the many years I’ve been shooting digital photography, only a few clients have ever asked me for the RAW images or unprocessed photographs.

 As an artist, I generally get hired to deliver a specific look, and post-production plays a big role in my style.
-People who commission me to create photographs have seen my portfolio, and they hire me because they want the look of my photography in their campaign.
+People who commission me to create photographs have seen my portfolio, and they hire me because they want the look of my photography in their branding and advertising campaigns.

 With my photographs I prefer to have control of the final look, otherwise I don’t feel that I’ve finished the job I’ve been hired to do.
-Therefore it’s our studio policy to only deliver edited and processed photographs to clients.
+It’s our studio policy to deliver edited and processed photographs that are ready for print and digital media use to our clients.
 This choice reflects our beliefs that:

 - our clients deserve the best photographs we can produce